Posted on: Feb 09, 2026 | Author: Admin

 2) Decide what “success” means

-Examples of measurable outcomes:
+Examples of quantifiable outcomes:

-• add-to-cart rate after try-on
+• add-to-cart rate after AR virtual try-on

 3) Ask what the solution needs from you

-Common requirements:
+Standard requirements:

-• product images or 3D assets
+• Images of products or 3D assets

 • shade data (beauty)

-• sizing charts and garment measurements (apparel)
+• Charts of sizing and measurements for garments (apparel)

-• SKU coverage plans (start with best-sellers)
+• SKU plan of coverage (start with the top-selling items)

 4) Test for realism and stability, not just “wow”